Shanu28mathai/Penbot/README.md

 # Penbot
-PenBot is a Vunerability scanner for researchers and ethical hackers
+PenBot is a vulnerability scanner for researchers and ethical hackers